 If using the bus at all, you are basically required to get an OPAL card (or use a contactless payment) as you cannot just pay the driver and you can’t buy a ticket at every bus stop.

 On top of busses, you can also take the Sydney metro to an extent around the city.
 This includes the same line that you can take directly from the airport down into the city center.

 At the end of the day my advice here though would just be to input your destination into Google Maps or any other navigation app you may use and follow the route from there.

-Sydney Itinerary 3 Days
+3) Sydney Itinerary 3 Days

 I have listed out below 3 days in Sydney – one of which is basically a do it yourself walking tour, while the other two are coastal walks, where you can enjoy some beach time and views.

-3) Day 1 – Explore Sydney
+4) Day 1 – Explore Sydney

 I listed out the below in order from west to east but feel free to mix things around as you see fit.
 If you are staying around the area, then all you need to do is walk out your front door and begin the day!

 A) Observatory Hill

 You can explore the inside of the observatory and learn a bit more about the history of the place.
 And once done there feel free to take some time to walk around the outside and take in the views.

 B) Sydney Harbour Bridge

 At 440 feet high and 3,770 feet in length, it is one of the most iconic bridges in the world and you can decide how you would like to visit it.
 You have a few options here to choose from:

 1. Walk the Bridge

 You will get some great views of the waterfront down below, alongside the Opera House and downtown Sydney.
 Walking one way across should take about 20 minutes as you enjoy the views.

 2. Climb the Bridge

 The more ambitious and adventurous option here is to actually climb up the 1,390 stairs of the bridge.
 You will be strapped into a harness, hooked onto the ropes, and begin to walk up and along the Sydney Harbour Bridge.

 3. Pylon Lookout

 It will be higher than just being on the pedestrian pathway but lower than being on the top of the bridge.
 At $19 AUD, it is a great option if you want to get a bit higher up.

 C) The Rocks

 Once all finished up at the bridge, begin your walk a bit more east, where you will come across The Rocks area.
 This part of the city will definitely have a bit of a different vibe to it then the rest of Sydney.

 The CBD or Central Business District, is the main downtown area of Sydney.
 Here you will find the most shops and businesses of Sydney.

 E) Hyde Park

 Make the circle around to Hyde Park.
 A narrow but long park right in the city, The park begins with the Anzac Memorial and Pool of Reflection and makes it way down for several blocks.

 F) Circular Quay

 After you pass by Hyde Park, Circular Quay will be up next.
 This is basically the waterfront area where many of the ferries depart from and somewhat of a transportation hub of downtown.

 G) Sydney Opera House

 Located right on the waterfront, the Opera House can be seen from all over the harbour area with the Sydney Harbour Bridge out in the distance.

 H) Royal Botanic Gardens

 There is a ton to see and explore in the gardens – everything from ponds to fauna/flora to some special exhibitions.
 It is just a great open area to walk around and relax in.

 I) Mrs Macquarie’s Chair

 Finish off your walking tour at the tip of the Royal Botanic Gardens at Mrs Macquarie’s Chair.
 The promenade leading up to the chair is a perfect place to end your day and take in a Sydney sunset.

 All the above is definitely doable in a day depending on how much time you want to take at each and every place (if you decide to do the bridge climb though, then you will probably need to leave some things out).

-4) Day 2 – The Spit to Manly Coastal Walk
+5) Day 2 – The Spit to Manly Coastal Walk

 On day 2 in Sydney it is time to head off on one of two coastal walks that I would recommend taking part of during your time in the city.

 Once you complete the walk and arrive in Manly, all you need to do to get back to downtown Sydney is to take the ferry to Circular Quay that runs multiple times per hour.

 » To learn much more about this day including logistics, trail info, and more, head on over to the Spit Bridge to Manly Walk Guide I put together.

-5) Day 3 – The Coogee to Bondi Walk
+6) Day 3 – The Coogee to Bondi Walk

 The Coogee to Bondi walk is packed with never ending views of the coastal cliffs, plenty of natural swimming pools, and a ton of beaches to relax at.